krishna2/krishna2.github.io/swamisp_lectures.md

 [Ashtavakra Gita Series](https://www.youtube.com/playlist?list=PLrzrp4HwjKA3blZtIc8ac1aVButzdUaaC)

 It would look like a hyperbole statement but the above four works has *everything*!
-Without a doubt, it would require multiple readings, even multiple different commentaries, interpretations and explanations and above all, series internalization and practice.
+Without a doubt, it would require multiple readings, even multiple different commentaries, interpretations and explanations and above all, deep understanding, internalization and practice.

 **Om Tat Sat**